ClementJ18/finalBIGv2/README.md

 * Rename files in place
 * Right click menu for ease of access in the file list
 * User settings for persistent customisation
+* Open files in your default applications or use the internal editor
 * And many more in the future!

 At this very early stage I am mostly looking for feedback so if you have any thoughts feel free to open a ticket or find me on discord @Necro#6714.
 I can usually be found on quite a few BFME/SAGE servers.